JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

 The static parameters of the function may be used as type parameters in the `ccall` signature, as long as they don't affect the layout of the type.
 For example, `f{T}(x::T) = ccall(:valid, Ptr{T}, (Ptr{T},), x)`
-is valid, since `Ptr` is always a word-size bitstype.
+is valid, since `Ptr` is always a word-size primitive type.
 But, `g{T}(x::T) = ccall(:notvalid, T, (T,), x)`
 is not valid, since the type layout of `T` is not known statically.